How Much Does Furniture Reupholstery Cost in 2025?

 Ottoman

-The price to reupholster an ottoman is between $300 and $700.
+The price to reupholster an ottoman ranges between $300 and $700.
 A small piece with little decoration costs the least.
-On the other hand, premium fabrics or features like diamond tufting run more.
+Premium fabrics or features like diamond tufting cost more.

 Chair

-Reupholstering a chair costs anywhere from $45 to $1,660.
+Reupholstering a chair can cost anywhere from $50 to $2,000.
 The wide price range is due to the size and type of chair and the fabric you choose.
 The larger the chair, the more material is required to cover it.
 And the longer it takes to complete the restoration, the more you pay.

 Also, keep in mind that if you're working on a tight budget, you can find clearance upholstery fabric for $10 per yard or less.
 On the other hand, if you're going for something super special and budget is less of an issue, you can splurge and spend $100 per yard on fabric.